-If you drop a course during the drop period, you will qualify for a full refund of tuition and fees, except for the admission application fee.
+If you drop a course during the drop period, you will qualify for a full refund of tuition.
+The admission application fee is not refundable.

-If you withdraw during the withdrawal period, you may be refunded a portion of the tuition, as determined by the date of withdrawal and the refund schedule.
+If you withdraw during the withdrawal period, you will be refunded a portion of the tuition, as determined by the date of withdrawal and the refund schedule posted online at www.europe.umuc.edu/refunds.

-All refunds are computed from the date the withdrawal is formally initiated, not from the date of the last class you attended or the last participation date.
-Refunds are applicable for tuition only.
-Fees are not refundable.
+All refunds are computed from the date the drop or withdrawal is formally initiated, not from the date of the last class you attended or the last participation date.